David Hathiramani of London-based A Suit That Fits.com describes how he overcame the IT-related challenges facing his new business

 "We learnt from our mistakes and we now have a great in-house IT team.
 We have a chief technology officer (CTO) who manages the team, which consists of one full-time and three part-time programmers.

 "If you lack IT expertise, I'd strongly recommend working with an out-of-house consultant or employing an IT specialist, depending on your needs and budget, of course.
 It's not always about looking for the cheapest solution - the important thing is how well your system works and whether it enables you to reach your targets.

 "Because we had the expertise in-house to configure servers, we only needed to find a reasonably priced dedicated server leasing company.
 We also hire back-up space on a monthly basis, so each day important data is stored safely off site.

 "To ensure our IT system is secure, each staff member has a unique password and they must be logged in to view customer information.
 Our CTO is responsible for ensuring that the business complies with data protection regulations, which is an important consideration if you store personal information about customers."

 Update: This case study was first published in 2009.
-Since then A Suit That Fits has gone from strength-to-strength and now has 34 local studios across the UK in addition to their online service.
+Since then A Suit That Fits has gone from strength-to-strength and now has over 30 local studios across the UK in addition to its online service.